Education

 Conclusion

-The story provides a good thinking perspective with regards to the morality and how the boundaries of good and evil are supposed to work out in any society.
-It raises an argument that when there is a chaos and the only impulse that people have is to make sure that they are surviving, what are the ethical choices that they are left with.
-The problem though starts to happen when this line starts to blur.
-This is where the decision making process becomes hard due to the fact that the line the morally correct decision is hard to find in such circumstances.
+The story provides a good-thinking perspective with regard to morality and how the boundaries of good and evil are supposed to work out in any society.
+It raises an argument that when there is chaos and the only impulse that people have is to make sure that they are surviving, what are the ethical choices that they are left with?
+The problem, though, starts to happen when this line starts to blur.
+This is where the decision-making process becomes hard due to the fact that the line of the morally correct decision is hard to find in such circumstances.

 Works Cited